tmhai7th1/testngwebdriver/README.md

 - value of browser : will be run at CHROME browser
 - value of v_driver : will be run at WebDriver binaries version 80.0.3987.16.
 Make sure current browser is supported by WebDriver binaries version (refer [WebDriver for Chrome](https://chromedriver.chromium.org/downloads), [WebDriver for FireFox](https://github.com/mozilla/geckodriver/releases))

-#### Run project using Batch file
+#### Run test using Batch file
-We need download testngwebdriver.zip file form github then unzip it and next step, make sure environment build project should have ready.
+We need download "testngwebdriver.zip" file form github then unzip it and next step, make sure environment build project should have ready.
 Execute "Run Test.bat" file as administrator user then we get test report form target\surefire-reports\index.html
 #### Run test suite in Eclipse IDE
+"testngwebdriver.zip" file is ready on your machine
+ - Clean and build project successfully with Eclipse IDE
+ - Open Test Explorer on Eclipse IDE
+ - Right click in "testng.xml" file, then choose Run As, selected TestNG Suite
+ - Test project will be run with scenario above

+We get test report form "test-output\index.html" file